 While the financial institution acts as the model operator, the IT service provider acts as the model generator.
 Both of them also act as the training-data provider.
 The customer acts as the system user.
-This corresponds to a type 3 ML system.17
+This corresponds to a type-3 ML system.

-With a type 3 ML system, an attacker manipulates data and functions controlled by the system user.
+With a type-3 ML system, an attacker manipulates data and functions controlled by the system user.
 By obtaining the model input and/or output data, the attacker infers the training data and the model.
 The attacker also induces an incorrect score by sending the financial institution malicious input data.

 It is difficult to limit the attacker's access to the input and output data because financial institutions generally permit any individual to use the service.
-Therefore, financial institutions should consider measures to prevent the leakage of confidential information under the assumption that an attacker succeeds in obtaining the input and output data.
-For example, if the training data include numeric personal data such as customer ages or annual incomes, they should be modified by using truncation or rounding methods to make their inference more difficult.18
+Therefore, financial institutions should consider security measures to prevent the leakage of confidential information under the assumption that an attacker succeeds in obtaining the input and output data.
+For example, if the training data include numeric personal data such as customer ages or annual incomes, they should be modified by using truncation or rounding methods to make their inference more difficult.

 If the attacker is successful in inducing incorrect credit scores, the screening of loan applications will not be appropriately conducted, and the institution's credit risk will increase.
 Moreover, if manipulated credit scores are fed into the model, the model will be incorrectly updated and then generate incorrect credit scores for other customers.
-As a countermeasure, financial institutions should implement techniques to detect and remove malicious training and input data and/or adopt an ML algorithm that mitigates the effect of such attacks.
+As a countermeasure against such attacks, financial institutions should implement techniques to detect and remove malicious training and input data and/or adopt an ML algorithm that mitigates the effect of such attacks.

-17 Alternatively, the financial institution and the IT service provider may establish a joint venture to launch a credit scoring service.
+17. Alternatively, the financial institution and the IT service provider may establish a joint venture to launch a credit scoring service.
 In that case, the joint venture acts as the training-data provider, the model generator and the model operator.
-This corresponds to a type 10 ML system, as exemplified by J.Score (2017).
+This corresponds to a type-10 ML system, as exemplified by J.Score CO., LTD. (2017).

-18 For example, customer ages are rounded to the nearest ten and customer incomes are rounded to the nearest million (for yen) for use as training data.
+For example, customer ages are rounded to the nearest ten and customer incomes are rounded to the nearest million (for yen) for use as training data.

-4. Manage and Reduce Risks
+4. Manage and reduce risks

 Financial institutions are also developing ML-based anomaly detection systems as tools to reduce operational risks.
 Typical applications include detection of anomalies in financial markets and detection of fraudulent credit card transactions.
 For the former, market data such as transaction orders, market liquidity, and price fluctuations are generally used as training data.
-For the latter, data on past fraudulent transactions are generally used as training data.19
+For the latter, data on past fraudulent transactions are generally used as training data.

 Suppose that an IT vendor provides a financial institution with an anomaly detection service based on a model generated using public data on financial markets as training data.
-For this case, the following processes are assumed (see Figure 5).20
+For this case, the following processes are assumed (see Figure 5).

-- (A) The vendor (as the training-data provider) prepares training data by modifying public data. - (B) The vendor (as the model generator) uses the training data to generate an ML model. - (C) The financial institution (as the system user) sends the vendor (as the model operator) transaction data to be checked. - (D) The vendor inputs the transaction data into the model and performs the classification.
+- (A) The vendor (as the training-data provider) prepares training data by modifying public data. - (B) The vendor (as the model generator) uses the training data to generate an ML model. - (C) The financial institution (as the system user) sends the vendor (as the model operator) transaction data to be checked. - (D) The vendor inputs the transaction data into the model and performs the classification. - (E) The vendor sends the output data to the financial institution. - (F) The vendor makes use of the model input and output data as false prediction data if they are incorrect.